Rapscallions

 The chicken-alien guarded the door, wings crossed and yellow feathers puffed out impressively.
 The hoards of kittens and puppies chased each other, climbing right over banks of computer consoles, tumbling and wrestling, barking and yowling, and raising the sort of ruckus that generally wasn’t allowed.
 The chicken didn’t care.
 As long as they stayed inside the schoolroom.

-Capt.
-Jacques looked the puppy up and down — with those long, curly, red-furred ears, Leslie Keller looked almost exactly like a miniature version of her mother.
-She was the brightest and best behaved puppy that the captain had ever met.
+Captain Jacques looked the puppy up and down — with those long, curly, red-furred ears, Leslie Keller looked almost exactly like a miniature version of her mother.
+She even pulled on her ears the same way when she was nervous.
+Leslie was the brightest and best behaved puppy that the captain had ever met.
 The only puppy that the captain had ever been able to stand.

 “Leslie, we need weapons to take back the ship,” the captain meowed.
 “Is there anything in here that we could use?”